scrapinghub/product-extraction-benchmark/README.rst

 Results
 =======

+The main results are displayed in the chart below.
+We used the F1 metric  for each attribute, a measure combining the precision and recall of the model.
-Main results are in the chart below: for each attribute, we show the main metric F1, which balances precision and recall.
-Higher values correspond to better quality, perfect quality corresponds to F1 equal to 1.
-We also show the standard deviation in black, which tells how reliable are the F1 values, and how they might change on a different dataset.
+The higher the F1 score, the better quality of extraction, a perfect model has an F1 score of 1.
+We also show standard deviation in black, which tells how reliable the F1 values are, and how they might change in a different dataset.

 .. image:: notebooks/plots.png

-Detailed results are in the table below.
-Besides the F1 we present precision and recall values, with standard deviation is given after the “±” sign, and support for each attribute, which is the number of pages where an attribute should be present according to ground truth annotations.
+Detailed results of the comparison are presented in the table below.
+In addition to  F1 we present precision and recall values, with standard deviation given after the “±” sign.
+Also shown is Support for each attribute, which is the number of pages where an attribute should be present according to ground truth annotations.
-Additionally to 3 evaluated attributes, we present the metrics for InStock and OutOfStock values of availability attribute.
+We  also present the metrics for InStock and OutOfStock values of the product availability attribute.

-We see that for both price and sku attributes,
-Zyte offers significantly higher values of both precision and recall compared to Diffbot.
+We see that for both price and sku attributes, precision and recall of Zyte Automatic Extraction is significantly higher compared to Diffbot.
-We also see that the difference in recall is bigger than the difference in precision - this means that Diffbot suffers more from not finding the expected value, although the quality of the values it finds is also lower.
+We also see that the difference in recall is greater than the difference in precision - this means that Diffbot falls short in finding the expected value, although the quality of the value it finds is also lower.

-The difference in availability is not significant because the dataset is very biased towards products which are in stock: there are only 9 out-of-stock products, so availability score is dominated by products which are in-stock, while out-of-stock score is uncertain.
+The difference in availability is not significant as the dataset is somewhat biased towards products that are in stock: there are only 9 out-of-stock products, so availability score is dominated by products which are in-stock, while out-of-stock score is uncertain.

 +--------------+-------------+---------------+---------------+---------------+-----------+
 | Attribute    | System      | F1            | Precision     | Recall        |   Support |